 The bill requires the appropriate agencies and community-based service providers to assist emergency management agencies by annually registering persons with special needs for special needs shelters.
 Since these agencies and entities are currently required to collect registration information, this provides guidance by requiring them to submit any registration forms collected at least annually.
 Submitting the registration forms may be accomplished by means of the newly created registration program and database.
-The bill adds memory disorder clinics to the list of entities required to submit registration forms and makes it discretionary for physicians licensed under chapters 458 or 459, F.S.
+The bill adds MDCs and aging and disability resource centers to the list of entities required to submit registration forms, and makes it discretionary for physicians licensed under chapters 458 or 459, F.S.